asurati/wip.src/content/post/2021-10-22-g73-nv4b-demo-gpu-passthru-edid.md

 while the entries in the Connector table can be thought of as describing the physical output connectors.

-The DCB table starts at offset `0x36` from the start of the BIOS image.
+The offset of the DCB table is itself found at the offset `0x36` from the start of the BIOS image.
 See the function [dcb_table](https://lxr.missinglinkelectronics.com/linux/drivers/gpu/drm/nouveau/nvkm/subdev/bios/dcb.c).

 ```